A confined space consists of any one of the following characteristics:

 - Follow the entry procedures for the permit-required confined space you are entering.
 Use the required fall protection, ventilation, air-monitoring, rescue, lighting and communication equipment.

 - When in a confined space maintain contact at all times with a trained attendant either visually, using a wired phone, or using a two-way radio.
-Should there be a problem, the communications system allows the attendant or entry supervisor to order you to get out of the confined space evacuate or to call on trained rescue personnel.
+If there is a problem, the communications system allows the attendant or entry supervisor to order you to get out of the confined space evacuate or to call on trained rescue personnel.